ArunaStorage/documentation/get_started/basic_usage/03_How-To-Project.md

 ## Create Project

-API example for creating a new Project:
+API example for creating a new Project.

+Currently, to create a new Project you have to be an AOS instance administrator.

 ### Bash:
 ```bash